-A commercial use authorization (CUA) allows an individual, group, company or other for-profit entity to conduct commercial activities and provide specific visitor services within a national park unit.
+A commercial use authorization (CUA) allows an individual, group, company, or other for-profit entity to conduct commercial activities and provide specific visitor services within a national park unit.
 The National Park Service issues CUAs to manage a wide-range of commercial visitor services in addition to road-based commercial tours.
 At Lake Mead National Recreation Area this includes guided kayak trips, scuba diving classes, fishing trips, boat services, and much more.

 Current CUA Directory

 Applicaton Fee - $300 annual non-refundable to recover administrative costs associated with reviewing and approving or denying the CUA application.
 Beginning March 1, 2022, CUA application fees will be $300 per application per service.